-Sometimes it happens that you just enter the wrong access key or worker’s name.
-In this case, you will need to edit the
+Sometimes it happens that you entered the wrong access key or worker’s name or you forgot to edit the config.js file.
+In this case, you can run the following command directly from msOS:

 If you were changing the ClockTune profiles on the dashboard and want to see the immediate change on your mining rig, type

 mclock.
 This will download the overclocking settings from the dashboard and load them to the rig.

 9. Debug mode

 If your mining client is acting weirdly and you want to debug the process, follow the next steps.

 - Type in

 sudo node startto start the mining client in the debug mode.